AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 What is LLM fine tuning?

-Fine-tuning a large language model involves adjusting and adapting a pre-trained model to perform specific tasks or to cater to a particular domain more effectively.
-The process usually entails training the model further on a smaller, targeted dataset that is relevant to the desired task or subject matter.
+Fine-tuning a large language adjusts a pre-trained model to perform specific tasks or to cater to a particular domain more effectively.
+The process involves training the model further on a smaller, targeted dataset that is relevant to the desired task or subject matter.

 The original large language model is pre-trained on vast amounts of diverse text data, which helps it to learn general language understanding, grammar, and context.
 Fine-tuning leverages this general knowledge and refines the model to achieve better performance and understanding in a specific domain.